 Who Mentor-Editors Are:

-Mentor-Editors include a growing list of prestigious journalists, columnists and editors—including: Sheri Fink (Pulitzer Prize-winning journalist); Maura Casey (former New York Times Editorial Board), Connie Shultz (Pulitzer Prize-winning columnist for The Plain Dealer), Joe Loya (former prison writer, columnist, CNN contributor); Stacy Sullivan (war correspondent), Lisa Pryor (former Managing Editor of The Sydney Morning Herald Op-Ed Page), Michael Oreskes (Senior Vice President and Editorial Director, NPR); Harriet Washington (author of Medical Apartheid and New York Times op-ed contributor), and Laura Mazer (former managing editor of Creators Syndicate, the international agency that represents some of the most widely published opinion writers around the globe)—who are committed to finally, once and for all, improving the diversity and quality of our world’s conversation.
+Mentor-Editors include a growing list of prestigious journalists, columnists and editors—including: Sheri Fink (Pulitzer Prize-winning journalist); Maura Casey (former New York Times Editorial Board), Connie Shultz (Pulitzer Prize-winning columnist for The Plain Dealer), Joe Loya (former prison writer, columnist, CNN contributor); Stacy Sullivan (war correspondent), Lisa Pryor (former Managing Editor of The Sydney Morning Herald Op-Ed Page); Harriet Washington (author of Medical Apartheid and New York Times op-ed contributor), and Laura Mazer (former managing editor of Creators Syndicate, the international agency that represents some of the most widely published opinion writers around the globe)—who are committed to finally, once and for all, improving the diversity and quality of our world’s conversation.

-1. You may request a match any time in the one month after completing a full-day OpEd Project Write to Change the World workshop, by emailing your request and draft op-ed to firstname.lastname@example.org.
-The subject of the email should include your name and the words “MATCH REQUEST.”
-In the body of the email, please include (1) the date and location of your seminar, (2) the word count of your draft, and (3) a one-sentence summary of your op-ed that begins with “This piece is about…” If you use this program at least once within the one-month window after attending our workshop, we will automatically extend your access for an additional two months (for a total of three months).
+1. You may request a Mentor-Editor after completing a full-day OpEd Project seminar by emailing us at firstname.lastname@example.org.
+The subject of the email should read “MATCH REQUEST.”
+In the body of the email, please include (1) the date and location of your seminar, (2) the word count of your draft, and (3) a one-sentence summary of your op-ed that begins with “this piece is about…”.

-2. You must submit a solid draft op-ed to initiate the match.
+2. You must submit a solid draft op-ed with your request, to initiate the match.
 It must meet The OpEd Project definition of an op-ed: a timely, evidence-based argument of public value.
-It should be approximately 600-800 words.
-We will not match you if your op-ed draft exceeds 1000 words.
+It should be approximately 650-750 words.
+If you submit a draft that is longer than 1000 words, we will not initiate a match.

-4. Mentor-Editors commit to providing positive critical feedback in a tone that encourages and inspires.
-We ask Mentor-Editors to do everything they can—in the manner they feel most appropriate—to empower you.
+5. Mentor-Editors commit to providing positive critical feedback in a tone that encourages and inspires.
+We ask Mentor-Editors to do everything they possibly can—in the manner they feel most appropriate—to support and empower you.
 They may comment on broad ideas, suggest copy edits, or both.

-6. Although Mentor-Editors occasionally share personal contacts, you should not expect this.
+7. Although Mentor-Editors may occasionally share personal contacts, you should never expect this.

-8. This program was founded to support your voice.
-Please do not use it for ghostwriting, and do not turn in drafts by anyone other than yourself.
+9. This program was founded to support your voice – please do not use it for ghostwriting, and do not turn in drafts by anyone other than yourself.

 To apply to be a Mentor-Editor, contact firstname.lastname@example.org.